tickcl/adobe-cloud-free/README.md

 - Once ACF registers and activates your account, download [Adobe Creative Cloud](https://creativecloud.adobe.com/apps/download/creative-cloud?locale=en) to your computer.
 - Log in to Adobe Creative Cloud using the account created by ACF.
+- Select the desired Adobe application in the program and click “Try”, and the installation will begin.

 ### Retrieving Email Used by ACF